BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 ### **What are Voter incentives?
 Do Voters get rewards too?**

-Token voters should vote for the Candidates that demonstrate strong support to the TomoChain ecosystem.
+Token voters should vote for the Candidates that demonstrate strong support to the Viction ecosystem.
 If strong Candidates are voted to become Masternodes, the network will be more powerful and the voters will earn more rewards.

 More information on the voting and reward mechanism can be found in the [Economics paper.](https://docs.google.com/document/u/1/d/197Cu57A6OYPoEQbrUVr067qNVEzP\_FEwaDCFff7hnlM/edit)

-### **Can you stake TOMO?**
+### **Can you stake VIC?**

-Yes, you can stake TOMO and receive TOMO as rewards.
+Yes, you can stake VIC and receive VIC as rewards.

 ### **How do I Stake?**

-To stake in TomoChain you must participate in the TomoChain Masternode election, voting for Masternode Candidates using TomoMaster to deposit your tokens in a voting smart-contract.
+To stake in Viction you must participate in the Viction Masternode election, voting for Masternode Candidates using TomoMaster to deposit your tokens in a voting smart-contract.

-Login to your wallet at [TomoMaster](https://master.tomochain.com) and click 'Vote' on a node that you choose from the list of Masternodes displayed.
+Login to your wallet at [TomoMaster](https://master.Viction.com) and click 'Vote' on a node that you choose from the list of Masternodes displayed.

-### **How does the TomoChain Masternode system work?**
+### **How does the Viction Masternode system work?**

-Everyone can find a list of all Masternode Candidates on [TomoMaster](https://master.tomochain.com/).
-All token holders can vote TOMO on any candidates via TomoMaster.
-To vote, token holders must deposit TOMO in a smart-contract associated with the voted Candidate.
+Everyone can find a list of all Masternode Candidates on [TomoMaster](https://master.Viction.com/).
+All token holders can vote VIC on any candidates via TomoMaster.
+To vote, token holders must deposit VIC in a smart-contract associated with the voted Candidate.

 The top-150 most-voted Candidates will be promoted to Masternode status during the next epoch and will be able to sign blocks and collect rewards.
-All the voters (stakers) who support the elected Masternodes will receive rewards, proportional to the amount of TOMO voted and the efficiency of the Masternode.
+All the voters (stakers) who support the elected Masternodes will receive rewards, proportional to the amount of VIC voted and the efficiency of the Masternode.

 ### **How do I vote (stake)?**

 Any token holder can vote.
-Login to [TomoMaster](https://master.tomochain.com/) and then click 'Vote' on a node.
-Then enter the amount of TOMO to vote (minimum is 100 TOMO).
+Login to [TomoMaster](https://master.Viction.com/) and then click 'Vote' on a node.
+Then enter the amount of VIC to vote (minimum is 100 VIC).
 Vote by depositing (staking) tokens to a smart-contract associated with a Masternode Candidate.

 There are many ways to vote in TomoMaster: